What degrees are offered at Saint Paul School of Theology?

 New master's students may begin at the start of either the Fall or Spring Semester.
 Doctor of Ministry cohorts begin with a two-week on-campus intensive session each January.

 Master's, Doctoral and certificate student are admitted year around on a rolling basis.
 However, you must be admitted in order to be eligible for a scholarship or other financial aid so it is always best to apply early!

 Is there an application fee?

 There is an application fee of $50 for the Master's programs and $60 for the Doctor of Ministry program.
-Currently, we are waiving this application fee for 2013-2014.
+Currently, we are waiving this application fee.
 There is also a $125 confirmation fee required once a student has been admitted into the program.